 - (4) Nothing in this section shall be construed to require that any meeting be closed to the public.
 No person or public body shall fail to invite a portion of its members to a meeting, and no public body shall designate itself a subcommittee of the whole body for the purpose of circumventing the Open Meetings Act.
-No closed session, informal meeting, chance meeting, social gathering, email, fax, or other electronic communication shall be used for the purpose of circumventing the requirements of the act. - (5) The act does not apply to chance meetings or to attendance at or travel to conventions or workshops of members of a public body at which there is no meeting of the body then intentionally convened, if there is no vote or other action taken regarding any matter over which the public body has supervision, control, jurisdiction, or advisory power.

-84-1411.
-Meetings of public body; notice; method; contents; when available; right to modify; duties concerning notice; virtual conferencing authorized; requirements; emergency meeting without notice; appearance before public body.

-- (1) Until January 1, 2025: - (a) Except as provided in subsection (10) of this section, each public body shall give reasonable advance publicized notice of the time and place of each meeting as provided in this subsection.
-Such notice shall be transmitted to all members of the public body and to the public. - (b)(i) Except as provided in subdivision (1)(b)(ii) of this section, in the case of a public body described in subdivision (1)(a)(i) of section 84-1409 or such body's advisory committee, such notice shall be published in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's website. - (ii) In the case of the governing body of a city of the second class or village or such body's advisory committee or the governing body of a rural or suburban fire protection district, such notice shall be published by: - (A) Publication in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's website; or - (B) Posting written notice in three conspicuous public places in such city, village, or district.
-Such notice shall be posted in the same three places for each meeting. - (iii) In the case of a public body not described in subdivision (1)(b)(i) or (ii) of this section, such notice shall be given by a method designated by the public body. - (iv) In case of refusal, neglect, or inability of the newspaper to timely publish the notice, the public body shall (A) post such notice on its website, if available, and (B) post such notice in a conspicuous public place in such public body's jurisdiction.
-The public body shall keep a written record of such posting.
-The record of such posting shall be evidence that such posting was done as required and shall be sufficient to fulfill the requirement of publication.
+No closed session, informal meeting, chance meeting, social gathering, email, fax, or other electronic communication shall be used for the purpose of circumventing the requirements of the act. - (5) The act does not apply to chance meetings or to attendance at or travel to conventions or workshops of members of a public body at which there is no meeting of the body then intentionally convened, if there is no vote or other action taken regarding any matter over which the public body has supervision, control, jurisdiction, or advisory power. - 84-1411.
+Meetings of public body; notice; method; contents; when available; right to modify; duties concerning notice; videoconferencing or telephone conferencing authorized; emergency meeting without notice; appearance before public body. - (1)(a) Each public body shall give reasonable advance publicized notice of the time and place of each meeting as provided in this subsection.
+Such notice shall be transmitted to all members of the public body and to the public. - (b)(i) Except as provided in subdivision (1)(b)(ii) of this section, in the case of a public body described in subdivision (1)(a)(i) of section 84-1409 or such body's advisory committee, such notice shall be published in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's web site. - (ii) In the case of the governing body of a city of the second class or village or such body's advisory committee, such notice shall be published by: - (A) Publication in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's web site; or - (B) Posting written notice in three conspicuous public places in such city or village.
+Such notice shall be posted in the same three places for each meeting. - (iii) In the case of a public body not described in subdivision (1)(b)(i) or (ii) of this section, such notice shall be given by a method designated by the public body. - (c) In addition to a method of notice required by subdivision (1)(b)(i) or (ii) of this section, such notice may also be provided by any other appropriate method designated by such public body or such advisory committee. - (d) Each public body shall record the methods and dates of such notice in its minutes.